IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 * Block Total Length: total size of this block, as described in {{section_block}}.

-* LinkType (16 bits): an unsigned integer that defines the link layer type of this interface.
-The list of Standardized Link Layer Type codes is available in {{I-D.ietf-opsawg-pcaplinktype}}.
+* LinkType (16 bits): an unsigned integer that indicates the link layer type of this interface; it is a value as defined in the PCAP-related LinkType List registry, as defined in {{I-D.ietf-opsawg-pcaplinktype}}.

 * Reserved (16 bits): not used - MUST be filled with 0 by
   pcapng file writers, and MUST be ignored by pcapng file